-- Assure that project impacts do not discriminate against protected populations. - Ensure that we make every effort to provide benefits, services, and access equally to all groups.
-Access considerations include multimodal options for all groups relative to their needs, practices, and culture. - Minimize the hardship of displacement. - Provide equal access to information and meaningful involvement in the decision making process regardless of race, color, sex, income, disability, age, or national origin. - Provide opportunities for persons with Limited English Proficiency to participate. - Submit an annual report assuring compliance with Title VI by documenting inclusive public involvement.
+- Identifying and addressing disparate impact and disproportionate high and adverse effects associated with our projects, programs, and activities. - Ensuring that we make every effort to provide benefits, services, and access equally to all groups.
+Access considerations include multimodal options for all groups relative to their needs, practices, and culture. - Avoiding, or if not possible, minimizing the hardships associated with displacement or residents and businesses. - Providing equal access to information and meaningful involvement in the decision-making process regardless of race, color, sex, income, disability, age, or national origin. - Ensuring that communications with the public are inclusive of persons with Limited English Proficiency. - Documenting our decision-making processes.

-WSDOT's policy is to follow the guidance provided in FHWA's Technical Advisory T 6640.8A.
-The Social and Community Effects analysis described in this manual summarizes that guidance and examines the effect of transportation improvements on four areas:
+WSDOT's policy is to follow FHWA guidance relative to Title VI, Environmental Justice, and FHWA's Technical Advisory T 6640.8A.
+The Social and Community Effects analysis described in this manual summarizes the TA guidance and examines the effect of transportation improvements on four areas: